opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 The main inconsistency between definitions is whether or not the existing implementations use spherical formulas to simplify/accellerate calculations or whether strict ellipsoidal calculations are used.
-The definitions provided by vendors are not even explicit on this point in some cases, and we do not reccomend attempting to separate these cases until the language defining these cases is made explicit in some upstream standard.
+The definitions provided by vendors are not even explicit on this point in some cases, and we do not recommend attempting to separate these cases until the language defining these cases is made explicit in some upstream standard.
 It is worth noting that because this distinction only affects the interpretation between explicitly defined x and y values and because most data sets define x and y values relatively close